CS536-GraphSparsification/CS536-GraphSparsification.github.io/content/improving-network-efficiency-through-sparsification-of-network-graphs/index.md

 - [CAIDA AS relationship graph](https://www.caida.org/catalog/datasets/as-relationships/): This is CAIDA's ongoing project since 1998 that measures the Internet's inter-domain structure.
 - [Fat-tree](https://www.cs.cornell.edu/courses/cs5413/2014fa/lectures/08-fattree.pdf): A network topology used in data centers that scales well, with redundancy and high east-west traffic bandwidth.

+Stanford's [AS-733](https://snap.stanford.edu/data/as-733.html) graph was also used during the testing phase.

 ## … And Bandwidth?

 Bandwidth for fat-tree links should be pretty easy to estimate, but this is not the case for links between ASes.
 We initially plans to utilize [PeeringDB](https://www.peeringdb.com/)'s degree and traffic level to estimate the bandwidth (with some simple machine learning technique), but it turns out that the result is pretty inaccurate: